 Sony’s PlayStation VR headset has been a talking point ever since it was first revealed in 2014, boasting the ability to provide a great VR experience without the need for a high-end PC.

 In fact, the PlayStation VR headset is compatible with any of the millions of PS4s around the world, along with the slimline PS4 and of course, the PS4 Pro.
-After over two years of waiting, the PlayStation VR headset is finally here.
 I’ve spent some time with Sony’s PlayStation VR, and here’s what I experienced.

 While the price point attracts interest, all is not as it seems as Sony left out one vital piece of information.